KofiAnnan97/games_sales_scrapper/Roadmap.md

     - [X] Unit testing for thresholds and settings operations
     - [X] Functional testing for user commands
     - [X] Show status of build and tests done for Windows and Ubuntu on Readme
-- Incomplete
-  - [ ] Fix Windows tests for GitHub actions

 ### Backlog
 - Features
   - Retrieve pricing data from Steam bundles
   - Retrieve pricing data from game editions on GOG
   - Set up Humble Bundle Storefront
+  - Refactor project to use cargo workspace
 - Bugs/Fixes
   - Fix alias not apply to multiple threshold entries (same product different name/edition)
   - Fix Steam game cache to check and update when any app info changes
   - Fix GOG discount percentage (manually calculate)
+  - Fix Windows tests for GitHub actions
 - Testing
   - Add the `add` and `bulk-insert` cmds for functional testing